hyosung11/Launch-School/Courses/JS129/practice_problems.md

 console.log(invoiceTotal(invoices)); // 31000
 ```

 ### 4.4 Now we can build a factory function to create payments.
-The function can take an object argument in one of 3 forms:
+The function can take an object argument in one of 3 forms

 1. Payment for one service, e.g., `{ internet: 1000 }` or `{ phone: 1000 }`.
 2. Payment for both services, e.g., `{ internet: 2000, phone: 1000 }`.